organisciak/dissertation/document/3_apriori.md

 #### Basic interface

 The basic interface will resemble an archetypal task, following conventions seen in Mechanical Turk usage.
-It will show workers an tasks with a goal, description, and ten items to perform actions on.
+It will show workers a task with a goal, description, and ten items to perform actions on.
 The goal of the interface will be to "identify the topic of a tweet."
 For each item, a multiple-choice question will be posed, with the proper noun phrases provided as options, as well as a free-text "Other" category and an "unknown" option.
 The description will explain what a "topic" is, and make clear the difference between a topic and simply a mention.